Pakistan cleric ends protest after government concessions

 Qadri's appearance at the forefront of Pakistan's political scene has fuelled speculation that the army, with its long history of involvement in politics, has tacitly endorsed his campaign in order to orchestrate a soft coup against a government it sees as ineffective.
 The military denies this.

-"Qadri, unexpectedly, secured major concessions," said Shamila Chaudhry, an analyst specializing in South Asia at Eurasia Group.
+"Qadri, unexpectedly, secured major concessions," said Shamila Chaudhry, an analyst specialising in South Asia at Eurasia Group.

 The cleric, who has been delivering long, fiery speeches from behind a bullet-proof glass box because of his opposition to Taliban militants, has many followers who back his vast religious charity, which has offices in 80 countries.